kkamara/kkamara/README.md

 Height: 6 foot 4 inches.

+Where do I get my project ideas from? https://1000projects.org/projects/php-projects .

+I use https://pomofocus.io to work more efficiently.
+There is a desktop app version which I use.

+Favourite music: Heavy metal.
+I listen to heavy metal playlists on [SoundCloud](https://soundcloud.com) with an ad-blocker.

 Favourite photo: https://github.com/kkamara/useful/raw/main/grocery-store-management-system5.png?raw=true .

 Nationality: I have a UK passport.
 I was born and raised in Lewisham, south east London.
 I am from Lagos, Nigeria on my father's side.
 I am also from Sierra Leone.
 I have visited Lagos, Nigeria, twice.

 [My Anime List](https://github.com/kkamara/anime-list).

-Where do I get my project ideas from? https://1000projects.org/projects/php-projects .

 </details>